12Mesh2002/Generative_Ai/README.md

 - **Perceptual Loss:**
   VGG19 comes into play for calculating perceptual loss, a critical aspect discussed in the original paper.
 This loss is instrumental in ensuring that the generated images capture the style essence effectively.

+## Texture Networks + Instance Normalization: Feed-forward Synthesis of Textures and Stylized Images

+The **Texture Networks** model, as introduced in the paper [*"Texture Networks: Feed-forward Synthesis of Textures and Stylized Images,"*](https://arxiv.org/abs/1603.03417) provides a faster approach to texture generation and image stylization.
+The key innovation involves training a feedforward generator using a loss function proposed by Gatys et al. Once the model is trained, it enables the instantaneous generation of texture samples or stylized images of varying sizes.

+The subsequent advancement in this line of research is presented in [*"Improved Texture Networks: Maximizing Quality and Diversity in Feed-forward Stylization and Texture Synthesis."*](https://arxiv.org/abs/1701.02096) This iteration focuses on enhancing the architectural design of the generator network.
+Notably, the transition from batch normalization to Instance Normalization is highlighted as a pivotal improvement.
+This alteration streamlines the learning process, leading to a significant enhancement in output quality.

+Furthermore, the model's stylization component draws inspiration from [*"Perceptual Losses for Real-Time Style Transfer and Super-Resolution,"*](https://arxiv.org/abs/1603.08155) further enriching its capabilities.

 ## Getting Started